wimhaanstra/HCP/README.md

 #iOS Compatibility

-iOS7 and up probably, but when HomeKit is fully revealed by Apple it might be iOS8 and higher.
+iOS7 and up... *probably*, but when HomeKit is fully revealed by Apple it might be iOS8 and higher.

 #Supported Hardware